filterpaper/filterpaper.github.io/prng.md

 	return (value >> rot) | (value << ((- rot) & 7));
 }
 ```
-Unlike its bigger cousins, this fails PractRand with just 2^10 bytes and its image output has visual waves:
+Unlike its larger PCG cousins, this fails PractRand with just 2^10 bytes and its image output has visual waves:

 ![pcg8](images/pcg8.bmp)